BoPeng/home-media-organizer/README.md

 Here we allow `hom set-exif` to read key=value pairs from standard input

 **NOTE**: Writing exif to some file types (e.g. `*.mpg`) are not supported, so the operation of changing filenames may fail on some media files.

+**NOTE**: Please see the notes regarding `File:FileModifyDate` if you encounter files without proper EXIF date information and cannot be modified by exiftool.

 ### Shift all dates by certain dates